-Fuambai Sia Ahmadu is editor-in-chief of SiA and The Shabaka Stone Magazine (or SiA Magazine), a new women's quarterly dedicated to empowering circumcised women and girls in Africa and worldwide.
-Dr. Ahmadu is also co-founder of All Women are Free to Choose (AWAFC).
+Dr. Fuambai Sia Ahmadu is founder of SiA Inc. a movement dedicated to empowering circumcised women and girls in Africa and worldwide.

-As an independent scholar, Dr. Ahmadu’s theoretical interests include symbolic systems, gender constructs and sexuality.
+As an independent scholar, Dr. Ahmadu’s theoretical interests include female (and male) initiation as symbolic systems, as well as understanding gender constructs and sexuality in circumcision practices.
 In her experience and expertise as both an insider and an outsider, Dr. Ahmadu has conducted research, written articles and lectured extensively on African female initiation rituals.
 She is a leading figure in critical debates on Female Genital Mutilation (FGM) and intersections with global health policies, human rights and western feminism.
 Dr. Ahmadu is a co-signatory to the Public Policy Advisory Network on African Female Genital Surgeries (PPAN) published in The Hastings Center Report November/December 2012 issue.